shway0/Gpt/DEPENDENCIES.md

 - The Warden subplot depends on showing environmental responses to cultivation activities
 - The growing mythology around Wei depends on showing others' reactions to his abilities
 - The Cult of the Hollow subplot depends on showing the consequences of distorted understanding
+- The Order subplot depends on showing institutional conflict between doctrine and empirical evidence